DOI-USGS/ds-pipelines-2-course/responses/31c-why_dirty.md

 Only the colors have changed from the last example, signifying that the darker targets are "complete", but that `"3_visualize/out/figure_1.png"` and the two `data.csv` files don't yet exist.

-the `scipiper` package has a nice function called `which_dirty()` which will list the incomplete ('dirty') targets that need to be updated in order to satisfy the output (once again, the default for this function is to reference the `all` target in this case)
+the `scipiper` package has a nice function called `which_dirty()` which will list the incomplete ("dirty") targets that need to be updated in order to satisfy the output (once again, the default for this function is to reference the `all` target in this case)

 ```r
 which_dirty()